VictorTrapenok/grammar-ai.app/src/pages/terms.md

 ---

-_By using SCP-1471 MalO ver1.0.0, you acknowledge that you have read, understood, and agreed to these Terms of Service._
+_By using Grammar AI, you acknowledge that you have read, understood, and agreed to these Terms of Service._